 paragraph (b) by an individual or group with intent to demean,

 dehumanize, embarrass, or cause physical harm to a student or

 b.
 Accessing or knowingly causing or providing access to

 data or computer software through a computer, computer system, or

-computer network within the district school system; or
+computer network within the scope of the district school system;

 c.
 Acting in a manner that has an effect substantially